 \subsection{Prior Hyperparameters Interpretation}

-To fully define \gls{bnpool} model, we have to specify three hyperparameters: $\alpha_{\DP}$, $\mu_\mK$ and $\sigma_\mK$.
+To fully define the \gls{bnpool} model, we have to specify three hyperparameters: $\alpha_{\DP}$, $\mu_\mK$, and $\sigma_\mK$.
 The probabilistic nature of our method allows for a direct interpretation that facilitates their tuning.

 The value of $\alpha_{\DP} \in \sR^+$ defines the shape of the prior over the cluster assignments; in particular, it specifies the concentration of the \gls{dp}.
 To understand the effect of $\alpha_{\DP}$, we recall that the loss $\Lpi$ is the cost to pay to have a certain number of clusters active.
 The value $\alpha_{\DP}$ is inversely proportional to the price to activate a new cluster: low values force the model to use a few clusters (only one in the extreme case).
-Conversely, higher values do not penalise the model when it uses more clusters to reduce the reconstruction loss.
-Note that in practice we truncate the posterior to at most $C$ clusters, meaning that too high values of $\alpha_{\DP}$ create degenerate solutions where the last cluster is always used.
+Conversely, higher values do not penalize the model when it uses more clusters to reduce the reconstruction loss.
+Since in practice we truncate the posterior to at most $C$ clusters, too high values of $\alpha_{\DP}$ can create degenerate solutions where the last cluster is always used.

-The other two hyperparameters $\mu_\mK \in \sR^+$ and $\sigma_\mK \in \sR^+$ specify the prior over the cluster connectivity matrix $\mK$ which affects the reconstruction loss.
+The other two hyperparameters $\mu_\mK \in \sR^+$ and $\sigma_\mK \in \sR^+$ specify the prior over the block matrix $\mK$, which affects the reconstruction loss.
 Again, the most intuitive way to understand the effect of $\mK$ is in terms of costs: if the value $\mK_{ij}$ is positive (negative), the price of creating an edge between a node in cluster $i$ and a node in cluster $j$ is low (high).
-Thus, to encode our prior belief that most of the edges appear between nodes in the same cluster, we impose that the elements on the diagonal are positives with value $\mu_\mK$ (\ie{} intra-cluster edges are cheap), while the off-diagonal elements are negatives with value $-\mu_\mK$ (\ie{} inter-cluster edges are costly).
-The hyperparameter $\sigma_\mK$ controls the strength of the prior: the lower the more the posterior matches the prior rather than the data.
+Thus, to encode our prior belief that most of the edges appear between nodes in the same cluster, we impose that the elements on the diagonal are positive with value $\mu_\mK$ (\ie{} intra-cluster edges are cheap), while the off-diagonal elements are negative with value $-\mu_\mK$ (\ie{} inter-cluster edges are costly).
+The hyperparameter $\sigma_\mK$ controls the strength of the prior: the lower, the more the posterior matches the prior rather than the data.